maxjo020418/Dockerina/extra_docs/DOCKERODE_README.md

   service returns `408` to signal a timeout.
 - Use for quick diagnostic commands (`['ls','-l','/app']`) rather than long interactive sessions.

+### `pullImage({ ref })`
+- Starts a background job to pull the image and immediately returns a job reference.
+- The orchestrator detects this job and streams progress updates to the LLM every ~5 seconds.
+- Progress includes overall percent, phase, and per-layer completion counts.
+- The function result delivered to the LLM after streaming ends contains a summary like `{ ref, digest?, status }` where `status` is one of `"downloaded" | "already-exists"`.

 ## Usage playbooks
 - **Inspect failing container**